 - Alternate E-mail

-Bernstein, S. Roomscape: Women Writers in the British Museum from George Eliot to Virginia Woolf.
-Edinburgh University Press, 2013.
+- Roomscape: Women Writers at the British Museum from George Eliot to Virginia Woolf (Edinburgh UP, 2013)

 - Victorian Vulgarity: Taste in Verbal and Visual Culture.
 Co-editor with Elsie B. Michie.
 (Ashgate, 2009)